Hugh Vivian (ex-Comatose): guitar and vocals

-A second show was altogether more auspicious: a support slot to The Meteors at the 100 Club in London.
+For their second show, they played in a support slot for The Meteors at the 100 Club in London.

-They reformed briefly to play guest spot at Vi Subversa's 60th Birthday Bash at London's Astoria 2 in June 1995, and also played at the first Holidays in The Sun 1995 (to an audience of bored onlookers).
+The band reformed briefly to play Vi Subversa's 60th birthday bash at London's Astoria 2 in June 1995, and also played at the first Holidays in the Sun 1995.